fairlearn/fairlearn/docs/user_guide/datasets.rst

 median home value.

-Interpretation of causal models involves looking at model coefficients to ascertain the effect of one variable on the depedent variable, holding all other factors constant.
+Interpretation of causal models involves looking at model coefficients to ascertain the effect of one variable on the dependent variable, holding all other factors constant.
 This use case is different than the typical supervised learning analysis.